-Plaintiff-Petitioner Theo Chino commenced this hybrid Article 78 proceeding, which also includes a declaratory judgment claim, alleging that the New York State Department of Financial Services (DFS) exceeded the scope of its regulatory authority and acted arbitrarily and capriciously in promulgating a regulation that addresses virtual currency business activity in New York-claims that turn exclusively on the application of settled principles of law to undisputed facts.
-In April 2016, DFS filed a dispositive cross-motion to dismiss these claims for lack of standing and failure to state a cause of action.
-Ten months later, Chino submits the present application seeking wide-ranging discovery under Section 408 of the New York Civil Practice Law and Rules, and requests that DFS's cross-motion be held in abeyance until that motion is decided.
-(Pet.'s Not. of Mot.
-1-2.)
-Specifically, Chino seeks (1) testimony from Paul Krugman-the Nobel Prize-winning economist and New York Times columnist-about the economic nature of Bitcoin; (2) an assortment of internal DFS emails and other written documentation spanning a three-year period; and (3) the deposition of the former Superintendent of DFS.
-(Id.)1
+Plaintiffs-Petitioners Theo Chino and Chino LTD (collectively "Chino") commenced this hybrid Article 78 proceeding, which also includes a declaratory judgment claim, alleging that the New York State Department of Financial Services ("DFS") exceeded the scope of its regulatory authority and acted arbitrarily and capriciously in promulgating a regulation that addresses virtual currency business activity in New York-claims that turn exclusively on the application of settled principles of law to undisputed facts.
+In June 2017, DFS filed a dispositive crossmotion to dismiss these claims for lack of standing and failure to state a cause of action.
+Two months later, Chino brings the present application, seeking wide-ranging discovery under Section 408 of the New York Civil Practice Law and Rules, and requesting that DFS's crossmotion be held in abeyance until that motion is decided.
+Pets.'
+Not. of Mot.
+1-2.